 - Create and implement at least one assessment project and one research study

 Upon completion of the graduate degree, students in Higher Education Administration are expected to be able to:

 - Administration and Leadership in Higher Education: Evaluate theories and models of organizations and leadership to achieve institutional mission and goals.

 - Postsecondary Students’ Learning and Development: Assess and critique models and theories of student learning and development, informed by cultural factors that influence their creation and use.

 - Diversity, Equity, and Social Justice: Evaluate campus policy and practice to promote diversity, equity, and social justice.

-- Inquiry: Assessment, Evaluation, and Research: Design and execute research study to address important concern in higher education.
+- Inquiry: Assessment, Evaluation, and Research: Design and execute a research study to address an important concern in higher education.

 Accreditation and/or Program/Cluster Review